athlohangade/scheduler-in-xv6/README.md

        ticks than expected results.
 If the number of process to be forked are large give sufficient sleep ticks (In auto mode, sleep ticks = 100 * number of child process).
+    4. Testing screenshots are also uploaded on repo.
+3 tests are done.
+For 1st test, scheduling order is printed.
+For next two tests, scheduling order is not printed as it is a long sequence.
+The final summary is printed for these 2 tests.
+2nd test is auto and 3rd is manual.

 ---